AIDRI/emping/_posts/2020-10-30-Matrix-multiplication-with-time-complexity-less-than-O(N^3).md

 ## 1. Basics

+On this part, we are going to see the basics of matrix multiplication, and fix the problematic.

 Matrix multiplication is a very simple operation in linear algebra.
 The naive method of a multiplication of matrices would like us to proceed in this way :
 $C_{11} = A_{11} \times B_{11} + A_{12} \times B_{21}$
 $C_{12} = A_{11} \times B_{12} + A_{12} \times B_{22}$
 $C_{21} = A_{21} \times B_{11} + A_{22} \times B_{21}$
 $C_{22} = A_{21} \times B_{12} + A_{22} \times B_{22}$
+Here, we use 8 operations.
+This method is very easy to compute by hands, but when we have big matrices, this algorithm is too slow to be used.
+So we need to found an algorithm with a complexity lower than $O(N^3)$.

+## 2. Strassen algorithm : $O(N^{2.81})